-- Mix the rice with your vinegar, sugar and salt and let it cool down (I rinsed it with cold water though as I was too lazy to wait and hungry).
+- Mix the rice with your vinegar, sugar and salt and let it cool down slowly.
+Don't put it in the fridge, you can use a hand fan instead.

 - Cut the pumpkin in half, remove the seeds and cut it into long stripes (no need to remove the shell, it's edible)

-- Spread your pumpkin slices on a baking sheet and sprinkle it with paprika and pepper (you won't need salt, if you enjoy your sushi with soy sauce).
+- Mix the pumpkin slices in a bowl with your favourite spices and spread it evenly on a baking sheet.
 Let the pumpkin bake at 200°C for 15-20 minutes until soft and golden.
 Turn the slices over after half the time.
 Take the pumpkin out and let it cool down for a while.

-- Take your sushi matt and wrap it into a freezer bag to prevent the sticky rice from getting between the lamellae
+- Take your sushi matt and wrap it into a freezer bag to prevent the sticky rice from getting in between the gaps.

 - Spread the rice on the nori sheet and leave 3-5cm on top and half a cm on the bottom.

 - Add the pumpkin (look at my photos) and turn the sushi matt over (if you've never rolled any sushi, some video tutorials might help.
 It is not that hard though 🙂 You can do it!)